 Also on view is information about the Old Town Mill in which the centre is housed.
 This was built in 1781 by Andrew Meikle to replace an earlier mill which burned down on the night of 30 October 1780.
 It is very fitting that the centre should be housed in a building that would have been seen across the river, and doubtless visited, by Robert Burns.

 Admission to the centre itself is free.
 There is a small charge for the audio-visual presentation.
-This takes place in the centre's cinema, which when the centre is closed moonlights as the Robert Burns Centre Film Theatre, an arthouse cinema serving Dumfries.
+This takes place in the centre's cinema, the Robert Burns Centre Film Theatre, an arthouse cinema serving Dumfries.